BINUS-Simprug-AI-Club/facial-attendance/README.md

 ## Usage Instructions
 1. Ensure all dependencies are installed
-2. Download the shape_predictor_68_face_landmarks.dat file (available from dlib)
+2. Set up a Firebase project and download the serviceAccountKey.json file
-3. Set up a Firebase project and download the serviceAccountKey.json file
+3. Install face-alignment package: `pip install face-alignment`
 4. Build your face dataset using make_dataset.py
-5. Run v1.2.py
+5. Run v2.py
 6. Position yourself in front of the camera
 7. When recognized, your attendance will be recorded and confirmation displayed with your name and class
 8. Press 'q' to quit the application